Mock Trial TeamWhat is mock trial?

 How much work is required?

 The Mock Trial team meets twice a week for two-and-a-half hours in each session.
-In addition, students must practice outside of class, attend monthly weekend/evening scrimmages and attend tournaments.
-Students should be prepared to spend extra time practicing right before tournaments.
+In addition, students must practice outside of class, attend scheduled weekend scrimmages and attend tournaments.

 What expenses are covered?